Blogs/MVP Development

 Step 2: Identifying and understanding your target customer segment

-The next critical step is to identify your ideal user, the one who stands to gain the most from your product.
-This group forms your target customer segment.
-For example, if your product is an app designed to simplify the task of finding tutors for kids, your target customer segment could be parents with school-going children.
+The next step is to identify your ideal user, the person who stands to benefit the most from your product.
+That group becomes your target customer segment.
+For example, if your product helps people find tutors for kids, your target customer segment could be parents with school-going children.

 Step 3: Outlining the core features and functionality